bolt/docs/source/howto/installing-local-extensions.md

 - They **will** be automatically enabled if the directories above exist and contain `init.php` and `Extension.php`
 - Updates are **not** available though the web UI

+**Note:** If your local extension requires libraries from Packagist, simply add them to the `composer.json` in the root directory of your Bolt install and perform a `composer install`.

 Step 1
 ------